Dualxyz/LOLGameNotifier/README.md

 ## Features:
 - Automatically checks every 5 minutes whether the person has entered.
-- Displays the igns of all players.
+- Displays the igns of all players in the current match.

 ## To-do list:
 - Add multi user search.